Vienna, sometime before midnight.

 The Czech-Greeks there, high up in their beloved Communist tower block told us if we ever needed anything, we always had a home there.
 Whether they meant it or not, we were coming.
 We had nowhere else to go.

-We made a dash for the 6.15 train back to Vienna with hopes to catch a Czech train from the considerably grander cathedral of the Wein Hauptbanhoff – a station which in another life had been the grottier Sudbanhoff, back in my Viennese days.
+We made a dash for the 6.15 train back to Vienna with hopes of catching a Czech train from the considerably grander cathedral of the Wein Hauptbanhoff – a station which in another life had been the grottier Sudbanhoff, back in my Viennese days.

-Dawn had already emerged, silver-grey and cold in Vienna.
+Dawn had already emerged, silver-grey and cold, by the time we got to Vienna.

 First we made for the Danube.